grafana/agent/docs/sources/flow/reference/components/otelcol.processor.spanlogs.md

 > [traces](../../../static/configuration/traces-config.md)
 > subsystem of the Agent static mode.

-Multiple `otelcol.processor.spanlogs` components can be specified by giving them different labels.
+You can specify multiple `otelcol.processor.spanlogs` components by giving them different labels.

 ## Usage